 What is foster care?

-Foster care is the temporary placement of a child in a new home away from his or her family due to abuse or neglect.
-Placement in a foster home protects the child while our ongoing case managers work with the biological family to help them learn how to be safe and effective parents.
+Foster care is the temporary placement of a child in a home away from his or her family for a variety of reasons, like abandonment, abuse, neglect, or the incarceration or hospitalization of a parent.
+Foster parents provide children with a safe and nurturing environment while our staff work with biological families to help strengthen their parenting knowledge/skills and eliminate safety concerns.
 In most cases, the goal is for the child to return home to his or her biological family.
-Children are placed into foster care for a variety of reasons, including abandonment, abuse or neglect, or the incarceration or hospitalization of a parent.

 What is expected of a foster parent?